MileHacker Logo

 Water Sports & Cycling

 • Water Sports: Limited direct options within the city.
-Nearby coastal areas might present sea kayaking or fishing charters.
+Nearby coastal some areas could present sea kayaking or fishing charters.

-• Stand-Up Paddleboarding: Available in some coastal areas.
+• Stand-Up Paddleboarding: Is available in certain coastal areas.
 Check local vendors for Gear and lessons.

 • Cycling: Routes along rivers and coastal areas.
 Bicycle rentals are available in Mojiko for leisurely district exploration.